Graduate Curatorial Internships, 2020–2021

 The department of special projects in modern art seeks an academic-year intern.
 The intern will assist senior curator, Lynne Cooke, in research and organization for an upcoming exhibition on modern abstraction and woven forms.
 Tasks may include assembling research materials, maintaining bibliographies and chronologies, establishing and updating research files, conducting research on selected topics, and administrative tasks relating to the exhibition.
 Current advanced art history graduate students with a special interest in modern art are encouraged to apply.
 Strong research skills and foreign language fluency in French or German are a plus.

-The intern will assist in research and organization for an upcoming exhibition and exhibition catalog on women photographers working during the years 1920 to 1955.
-Tasks may include assembling reference materials, maintaining bibliographies and chronologies, establishing and updating research files on individual photographers, conducting research on selected topics, working on web-related projects, and administrative tasks relating to the exhibition.
-We welcome applicants with specialized knowledge or coursework in the history of early 20th-century art or photography.
+The intern will assist with research and organization for a variety of different exhibition projects.
+Tasks may include assembling research materials, maintaining bibliographies and chronologies, establishing and updating research files, conducting research on selected topics, and administrative tasks related to exhibitions.
+Knowledge or coursework in the history of 19th- or 20th-century photography or art is preferred.

 Curatorial: Sculpture and Decorative Arts